 Doing research in the historical collections of the National Library of Medicine is free and open to the public during business hours.
 While considerable research can be done at a distance, due to the rarity, format, condition, and vast scope of the historical collections some items can only be viewed onsite.
 In the case of manuscript and audiovisual collections, some materials may be stored offsite and require advanced notice for retrieval and viewing.
 Go to Plan Onsite Research for more information about visiting the National Library of Medicine for historical research.

 The Library does not lend historical material in its original format; however, we do lend, through interlibrary loan, copies, microfilm, and viewing copies of audiovisuals when they are available.
 For some materials limited copies or scans can be made available to individual researchers on request, fees may apply.

 The Library’s interlibrary loan services are available only to libraries, not to individuals.
 If you would like to borrow NLM material please make a request through a local library.
-For more information see Interlibrary Loan Fact Sheet.
+For more information see Interlibrary Loan and Document Delivery Services.

 NLM provides a “scan-on-demand” program as part of its ongoing effort to make historical medical content more widely available to the public.
 If you request monograph material published before 1923 that is in the public domain, you will receive a fully digitized copy of the original, which is then also deposited in NLM’s Digital Collections repository for public access.

 You are under obligation to determine and satisfy copyright restrictions when publishing or otherwise distributing material from the historical collections.
 The Library reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of the copyright law.
 See Historical Collections Copyright for more information.